Dynamic network visualization methods explored

 Time slices visualization – image source: Federico, 2011

-This way makes it is easier to track the progress of individual nodes, but… We’re back to 3D networks.
-Oh, dear.
-The topologies become very distorted in this view, making wider trends almost impossible to find.
-This example also uses labeling, which goes some way to improving the readability, but not much.
+This method makes it easier to track the progress of individual nodes, but unfortunately, we’re back to 3D networks.
+Topologies become very distorted in this view, making wider trends almost impossible to find.
+This example also uses labeling, which goes some way to improving the readability… but not much.

 Approach 3: GraphDiaries